neutronx36/python-advice-notfiier/README.md

 4. Push to the branch (`git push origin feature/NewFeature`).
 5. Open a pull request.

 ## Your contributions will be greatly appreciated!
-Together, we can make the Weather Notification App even better! 🌟
+Together, we can make the Advice Notification App even better! 🌟

 ## The application will fetch weather updates and send notifications every two hours.